pryv/dev-site/source/getting-started.md

 ![Stream example](/assets/images/getting-started/stream_level_1.png)

-Here is an example of a **stream** with sub-streams (children): the **Digital Tensiometer** has a dedicated substream, which collects "events" such as the blood pressure measurements.
+Here is an example of a **stream** with sub-streams (children): the **Digital Tensiometer** has a dedicated substream, which collects "events" such as the blood pressure measurements and adds them in the substream `blood-pressure`.

 ```json
 {